blocknotes/rspec-instrumentation/README.md

 RSpec instrumentation component to measure performances, profile and monitor the test suite using an external service.

+> DISCLAIMER: this is an initial version, major changes will probably happens in the first releases

 Support for:
 - New Relic
+- Sentry APM (partial for now)

 Setup the gem, execute the test suite, check the results in the service interface.